STAT545-UBC-hw-2019-20/stat545-hw-luluxpei/hw03/hw03_dplyr_ggplot2.md

 2007 of 71 years in Asia, 78 years in Europe, 55 years in Africa, 74
 years in the Americas, and 81 years in Oceania.
-To investigate more explicity how life expectancy has been changing over time, let’s plot a time series graph with lines for each continent.
+To investigate more explicity how life expectancy has been changing over time, let’s plot a time series graph with individual lines for each continent.

 ``` r
 gapminder %>%